MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 ## Guide Session Step Visit table

 Each row in the Guide Session Step Visit table corresponds to an operator’s visit to a step in HoloLens Operate mode.
 Information is recorded for each step visit such as start and end time and step operating time.
+For more information, [see the Guides table reference](developer-entity-reference.md).

 ## What can you do with the data?